danielscholl/azure-automation-arm/templates/IaaSdebug/README.md

-# Simple IaaS infrastructure for testing out DSC and Automation Activities
+# IaaS debug infrastructure for testing out DSC and Automation Activities

 These 2 templates reduce the complexity of the IaaS solution and deploy a simple VM or a simple VMSS solution to test and debug DSC and Automation Scenarios.